-The TCU or gearbox control unit is the brain behind the automatic transmission and ensures that it works optimally by responding to every movement of the driver.
-When the accelerator pedal is pressed, the car shifts up, and when braking it shifts down again.
-The TCU must continuously calculate what the driver is likely to do, because there are no fixed formulas for the correct shifting moments.
-The system takes many factors into account, such as the current speed, the position of the accelerator pedal, the angle of the road, the brake pressure, the steering angle, any wheel slip and even data from the navigation system.
-In addition, the transmission control unit takes into account the activation of the manual gear selector and cruise control.
-The TCU ensures that the correct gear is selected at all times.
-The transmission control unit controls the shift valve, the control valve and the shift motor, among other things.
-It does this by means of CAN messages.
+The TCU/TCM or Gearbox control unit is the brain behind your automatic transmission.
+It ensures that the transmission functions optimally by responding quickly and efficiently to a driver's inputs.
+When the throttle pedal is pressed, the car shifts up, and when braking, the car shifts down.
+The TCU must continuously calculate what the driver is likely to do.
+There are no fixed formulas for the correct shifting pattern, so the system must take into account multiple factors – speed, throttle position, steering angle, brake pressure, wheel slip and even data from the navigation system.
+On top of this, the TCU takes into account the activation of special functions like manual gear selection and cruise control.
+The TCU controls the shift valve, the control valve, the shift actuator and many other components, all via CAN communication lines.

 There are many different possible defects with the TCU.
 These are the most common faults with the transmission control unit: